-The 2018-2019 concert season of Megan Ihnen & Alan Theisen present... includes performances in Boston, Las Vegas, Green Bay, Baton Rouge, Knoxville, and more!
+The 2018-2019 concert season of Megan Ihnen & Alan Theisen present... included performances in Boston, Las Vegas, Green Bay, Baton Rouge, Knoxville, and more.

 “[Megan Ihnen & Alan Theisen present...] deserves a standing ovation for their ability to connect with their audience and educate the public about the possibilities and diversity of what is new concert music today.”

 — Anne Goldberg-Baldwin, I Care If You Listen